-The hard disk has a high storage density and reads or writes data in a short time.
+The hard disk drive has a high storage density and reads or writes data in a short time.
 However, it can be easily damaged by mechanical vibration, shock, or dust.

-Although the hard disk has the internal safety device to prevent losing data due to mechanical vibration, shock or dust, you should be careful when handling your computer.
+Although the hard disk drive has the internal safety device to prevent losing data due to mechanical vibration, shock or dust, you should be careful when handling your computer.

-To avoid damaging your hard disk

-- Do not subject your computer to sudden movements. - □ Keep your computer away from magnets. - Do not place your computer in a location subject to mechanical vibration or in an unstable position. - Do not move your computer while the power is on. - Do not turn off the power or restart your computer while reading or writing data to the hard disk. - Do not use your computer in a place subject to extreme changes in temperature.
+- □ To avoid damaging your hard disk drive, observe the following: - Do not subject your computer to sudden movements. - □ Keep your computer away from magnets. - Do not place your computer in a location subject to mechanical vibration or in an unstable position. - Do not move your computer while the power is on. - Do not turn off the power or restart your computer while reading or writing data to the hard disk drive. - Do not use your computer in a place subject to extreme changes in temperature.

-If the hard disk is damaged, the data cannot be restored.
+If the hard disk drive is damaged, the data cannot be restored.